-Having acquired British and Canadian certification throughout my career I have had the pleasure to coach dozens of students who have earned provincial or national awards in hunter, jumper, and equitation competitions.
-Compelled to share my passion for horses with the next generation, I have volunteered at pony club as an instructor and was a coordinator for the BC Summer Games.
+Having acquired British and Canadian certification throughout my career I have had the pleasure to coach dozens of students who have earned provincial and national awards in hunter, jumper, and equitation competitions.

-As a nationally certified Equine Canada judge, I continue to learn and share my knowledge and passion for horses and equestrian sport.
+As a nationally certified Equine Canada judge, I continue to learn and share my knowledge of horses and equestrian sport.

 I’ve been riding since I was seven years old when I had my first lesson on a pony named Midget.
-Since graduating high school, I started riding for UBC on the intercollegiate (IHSA) circuit.
-I’ve competed at IHSA nationals winning two back-to-back Zone Championships and placed 4th in the Open Equitation Division at the 2018 Nationals.
+Riding for UBC on the intercollegiate (IHSA) circuit, I competed at IHSA nationals winning two back-to-back Zone Championships and placed 4th in the Open Equitation Division at the 2018 Nationals.

 Intercollegiate riding enhanced my horsemanship and team building skills and having the opportunity to work with the UBC Equestrian Team set a foundation for me to better share this passion with others.

 Raised in Richmond just minutes from Riverside, I started riding at 4 years old.
-Believing in the value of lifelong learning and growth, I continue to take advanced training lessons, teach, and participate in competitions.
+Believing in the value of lifelong learning, I continue to take advanced training and participate in competitions.
 I have proudly competed as a member of the Riverside show team at all the major competition venues across the lower mainland.

 Having been at Riverside for many years I have built a strong bond with my colleagues, fellow riders, and especially my students.
 I seek to challenge my students at their own pace that is also fun and relaxing.
 It is very important for me that all my riders, both children and adults, develop a solid foundation in their skills as an equestrian.